 Although you are on an organised tour with all the details taken care of ahead of time, you still have the flexibility to choose your own hotels, decide where you would like to eat and select the places you visit.
 Everything to suit your taste and budget.

-In addition to touring and visiting many interesting sites, you may also like to take time out to try a few unique experiences.
-For example, you may like to try your hand at clay-pigeon shooting, quad biking or even flying alongside a Spitfire over the White Cliffs of Dover.
-If you enjoy the great outdoors, you could go rambling with a local guide and learn more about the flora and fauna.
-If you prefer something less energetic, you could join a class in outdoor photography, painting, craft work or even try baking some of those scrumptious pies and scones!
-Maybe you would like to learn all about those dry-stone walls or the different types of sheep we have on a visit to a working farm.
+In addition to touring and visiting many interesting sites, you may also like to add a few different experiences that you will always remember.
+For example, you could try your hand at clay-pigeon shooting, perhaps quad biking along scenic trails or even flying alongside a Spitfire over the White Cliffs of Dover.
+If you enjoy the great outdoors, you could go rambling with a local guide and learn more about the local flora and fauna.
+If you prefer something less energetic, we could arrange a class in outdoor photography or painting, making wicker baskets or learning to bake some of those amazing pies and scones!
 The options are simply endless!

-We will be there to pick you up each morning, show you some truly amazing places during the day and escort you to the restaurant of your choice in the evening.
+We will be there to pick you up each morning, show you some truly remarkable places throughout the day and escort you to the restaurant of your choice in the evening.
 It’s just like having your own car without the stress and aggravation.

 The Glorious North of England